The Cumbria and Lake District Coast - new book announcement

 by NetGalley review

-Kevin Sene is a scientist, writer and photographer with a love of mountains, estuaries and the coast who enjoys getting off the beaten track.
+Kevin Sene is a scientist and writer with a love of mountains, estuaries and the coast who enjoys getting off the beaten track.